electro-smith/DaisyExamples/README.md

 Once you have the repository and the submodules (libDaisy/DaisySP) properly cloned, and the toolchain installed (for details see the [Daisy Wiki](github.com/electro-smith/DaisyWiki/wiki) for platform specific instructions) it's time to build the libraries, and some examples.

+To build everything at once, run: `./rebuild_all.sh`

+This is a little time  consuming, and more often than not, only one example, or the libraries need to get built frequently.

 To build both libraries at once simply run:

 `./ci/build_libs.sh`